GAMIFICATION AGAINST CRIMINALITY

 1. Homework: Three hours per week we offer homework sessions with volunteers to which participants can come and recieve help whilst earning points in the app at the same time.

 2. Attendance: In order for their academic results to improve, the participants need good attendance in school.
-To enable this, we also go out to the schools where we support our participants to increase their attendance in classes.
+To enable this, we also do field work at the schools where we support our participants to increase their attendance in classes.

 Work